 Which toll-free service is right for my business?

 As a business owner, both 1800 and 1300 numbers allow you to keep in touch with your customers by making you easily accessible to your customers within Australia.
 For your customers, due to their relatively cheaper call rates, they can easily access you, regarding any issues or questions about your products and services.
-Since these virtual numbers are used by many large companies, smaller companies can leverage on that to give the impression that their business has a wider national reach.
+Since many large companies use these virtual numbers, smaller companies can leverage on that to give the impression that their business has a broader national reach.

 Both 1300 and 1800 numbers are independent of any physical location and do not contain any area codes.
 By using a 1300 and 1800 number, you free yourself from automatically being identified by your area code.
-This is highly beneficial since local phone numbers can be easily identified by their area codes and this can limit your reach to new businesses outside your region.
-Potential customers often prefer dealing with companies they feel are situated within their locality which gives them a sense that they can easily access support when needed.
+This is highly beneficial since their area codes can easily identify local phone numbers, and this can limit your reach to new businesses outside your region.
+Potential customers often prefer dealing with companies they feel are situated within their locality, which gives them a sense that they can easily access support when needed.

-Both 1300 and 1800 numbers are only inbound numbers which means they can only be used to receive incoming calls but not to make outgoing or external calls.
+Both 1300 and 1800 numbers are only inbound numbers which mean they can only be used to receive incoming calls but not to make outgoing or external calls.

 Both are 10-digit virtual numbers that can be assigned to any phone system like your existing PSTN lines, Voice Over IP, mobile or even an Interactive Voice Menu.